achrafexboy/Into-the-wild-of-Data-Science/FeatureScaling - StreamLit/ReadMeFirst.md

-You need to create a virstual env with only streamLit pre-installed & enjoy using the command line >> streamlit run app.py
+You need to create a virstual env with only streamLit pre-installed <br>
+& enjoy using the command line >> streamlit run app.py